MarketSquare/robotframework-seleniumtestability/README.md

 # What needs to be done

-* Find a way to hook the implementation of "Wait For Testability Ready" functionality into selenium library
+* Find a way to hook the implementation of "Wait For Testability Ready" functionality into selenium library (DONE)
 * Find and document strategies to inject testability code into sut.
 Currently im just injecting them with script tags.
 Key thing here is that the js part should be injected into SUT as early as possible but with my limited experience with selenium/robot & seleniumlibrary, i dunno how  .. but other strategies could be:
   * mitm proxy that modifies the html before its received by selenium/browser
-  * provide keywords to inject the code into running sut
+  * provide keywords to inject the code into running sut (DONE)
   * something  else ?
-  Key issue
+* Provide bindings for wrapping Promise
+* Make a proper reusable library out of the poc.

 # Running